deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 {% endhighlight %}

 Option ``--python-executor-path`` is required (`workflowexecutor.jar` contains the PyExecutor).
-Option ``--files workflow.json`` is necessary to distribute workflow file within the Spark cluster.
+Option ``--files workflow.json`` is necessary to distribute workflow file within the Apache Spark cluster.
 It is necessary to pass the same filename to ``--workflow-filename workflow.json`` option, in order to tell Seahorse Batch Workflow Executor under which name it should look for a workflow file.